Non-identical anyonic algebras from compact-field quantum geometry: Uncommon gauge properties: integer charges and fractional fluxes

-In either case, it is easy to analyse the impact of such a Josephson effect in the low-energy regime where the Josephson energy (i.e., the amplitudes of any Josephson harmonics) is weak compared to the cyclotron frequency.
-Here, we can project onto the lowest Landau level with the operator $P_0$ (such that $a_jP_0=P_0a_j=0$ for all cyclotron modes $j$, while the anyon subspace stays untouched).
+with $m_z\in\mathbb{Z}$ (and similarly for $\delta A_z$).
+If this Josephson effect is weak compared to the cyclotron frequency, we can project onto the lowest Landau level with the operator $P_0$ (such that $a_jP_0=P_0a_j=0$ for all cyclotron modes $j$, while the anyon subspace stays untouched).
 For the first harmonic, we get